canalplus/rx-player/docs/docs/api/events.md

   - `frameRate` (`string|undefined`): The video framerate.

+- `isTrickModeTrack` (`Boolean|undefined`): If set to `true`, this track is a trick mode track.
+This type of tracks proposes video content that is often encoded with a very low framerate with the purpose to be played more efficiently at a much higher speed.

+  To enter or exit a mode where trickmode tracks are used instead of regular non-trickmode ones, you can use the `setPlaybackRate` function.

+- `trickModeTracks` (`Object | undefined`): Trick mode video tracks attached to this video track.

+  Each of those objects contain the same properties that a regular video track (same properties than what is documented here).

+  It this property is either `undefined` or not set, then this track has no linked trickmode video track.

 A `null` payload means that video track has been disabled.

 This event only concerns the currently-playing Period.